 Priced at $189.00 including shipping within Australia, the urn is universal & can also be used for cremated pet remains.

 It is estimated that cremation creates around 160 kg of carbon dioxide, compared to 39 kg of carbon dioxide for each burial.
-Burial on the other hand has a different impact, as the cost of maintaining gravesite, watering and mowing the surrounding gardens is resource intensive, consuming more fuels and creating more of an impact over a longer period of time.
+Burial on the other hand has a different impact, as the cost of maintaining gravesites, watering & mowing the surrounding gardens is resource intensive, consuming more fuels & creating more of an impact over a longer period of time.

 In Australia every person must be placed into a coffin for burial or cremation.
 We encourage ecological options when it comes to your choice of coffin.
-As both methods have an impact on our environment, we provide an extensive range of sustainably source ecological coffins.
+As both methods have an impact on our environment, we provide an extensive range of sustainable source, ecological coffins.

-When they’re well designed with simple lines, made from modern material and surface finishes, eco-coffins are beautiful, low cost starting at $550.00 & a credible conscious choice.
+When they’re well designed with simple lines, made from modern materials & surface finishes, eco-coffins are beautiful, low cost starting at $550.00 & a credible conscious choice.